pivotal/blog/content/post/deploy-kubernetes-cfcr.md

 $ less .kube/config
 ```

-You can now access the k8s cluster from anywhere by exporting the kubeconfig to the machine you want to use.
+You can now access the Kubernetes cluster from anywhere by exporting the kubeconfig to the machine you want to use.
 Exit the bastion and use the `gcloud compute scp` command to copy the kubeconfig.

 ```sh
 $ gcloud compute scp k1-bosh-bastion:~/.kube/config ./kubeconfig